Pass 3 — Lowering

 What comes out

 A StateTable is all a backend needs.
-From this point forward nothing about the grammar source, the FIRST/FOLLOW computation, or the block-level IR is visible — the code-generation pass sees only states, ops, intern pools, and the lexer DFA.
+From this point forward nothing about the grammar source, the FIRST/FOLLOW computation, or the block-level IR is visible — the code-generation pass sees only states, ops, intern pools, mode metadata, and the per-mode lexer DFAs.